DePaul University Research Services > Research Protections > Institutional Review Board (IRB) > Levels of Review

 The IRB convenes monthly throughout the academic year, and once in the summer (usually August).
 The IRB accepts full board submissions year round, and protocols requiring full review will be placed on the next available meeting agenda.

-Activities are considered to be non-reviewable if they do not meet the definition of research or do not involve human subjects as defined under the Federal regulations (45 CFR 46).
+Activities are considered to be non-reviewable if they do not meet the definition of research or do not involve human subjects as defined under the Federal regulations (45 CFR 46), or the activity does no engage DePaul or DePaul personnel in the conduct of the research.

 IRB review of classroom-related activities is not required at DePaul when the collection of information from people is exclusively for the purpose of class discussion, paper or a grade, or teaching research methodology, since the activity would not meet the "generalizable knowledge" standard of research as defiend in the Federal regulations.